Rohit263/python-practice/README.md

 create a `Pull Request`.
 - Codes will be merged with `main` only if your code works perfect.
 - To raise any queries or doubts, kindly use `Issues` section and upload your questions with proper tags.
-- Recommended to `Watch` this repo and select `All Activity` to stay notified with the changes.
+- Recommend you to `Watch` this repo and select `All Activity` to stay notified with the changes.

 ## Pre-requisite
   [If-else](https://www.learnbyexample.org/python-if-else-elif-statement/) \